AFASResearch/VRSoccer/README.md

 This is intended as a sample project, it is not ready for any production usage :)
 We have many TODO's left, which might be implemented someday, or not.
 You are welcome to fork and built your own version.
-You might even send us pull requests.
+Send us pull requests!

-The APK can be downloaded here:  [VRSOCCER-armv7-es2](Build/Android_ETC2/VRSOCCER-armv7-es2.apk)
+Currently Android is working.
+The APK can be downloaded here:  [VRSOCCER-armv7-es2](Build/Android_ETC2/VRSOCCER-armv7-es2.apk).

-The iOS version is currently not working, but you can send an email to d.verweij@afas.nl to get updates.
+The iOS version is currently not working, but you can send an email to d.verweij@afas.nl to get updates as we are awaiting a bug fix in the engine.

+You would have assumed that we enabled HTML5, but we didn't.
+Maybe in the future :)

 # Instructions for development

 * Install Unreal Engine 4.13.
 The easiest way is through the [Epic Games software](http://www.epicgames.com).
+* Also make sure that you have the [Android SDK](http://docs.unrealengine.com/latest/INT/Platforms/Android/GettingStarted/1/index.html).
 * Clone this repository.
 * Open the project (VRSOCCER.uproject) in the Unreal Editor.